lamanno-epfl/uMAIA/README.md

 # uMAIA
-Toolbox for the processing and analysis of MALDI-MSI data
+Toolbox for the processing and analysis of MALDI-MSI data.
+For details please see our preprint on [BioRxiv] ([https://www.genome.gov/](https://www.biorxiv.org/content/10.1101/2024.08.20.608739v2))

 ![alt text](figs/uMaiaLogo.png)